 - Promotional material for Castlevania: Lords of Shadow – Mirror of Fate makes it clear from the start Trevor never makes it out of Dracula's castle.

 - In both Dark Souls and Dark Souls II, the player character is one of the Undead.
 Sooner or later they will go Hollow — using Humanity and Effigies only delays the inevitable.
-Due to the nature of the Curse, even death is denied to them.
+Due to the nature of the Curse, even death is denied to them (and in fact may speed up the process).
 In the first game the protagonist doesn't even try to save him/herself, merely following the advice of others in the hopes of doing something meaningful with his/her remaining time.
 In the second game the protagonist is lured to Drangleic with rumors of a possible cure that doesn't exist.
 Ultimately they don't go Hollow though their fates at the end of each game are arguably worse.

 - However, if you complete the DLC of Dark Souls II you actually do find something that can stave off hollowing indefinitely, but if they choose to stay alive this way or sacrifice themselves is up to the player's imagination.
 Also, the "cure" is not permanent and only affects one person at a time, meaning the player can do nothing but watch everyone else they might have met die and turn hollow.
 Possibly forever.

 - In Dark Souls III, the Grand Finale of the series, it is averted.
 By taking certain steps, there is a way to survive the inevitable end of the Age of Fire.
 However, doing so pretty much requires sacrificing your moral compass by siding with the Pilgrims of Londor and becoming the Lord or Lady of Hollows who Usurps the Flame.
 You essentially become the First Flame and the Dark Soul incarnate.

 - Nothing lasts forever.
 Literally every single thing that could possibly consider itself a protagonist is doomed.
 Even this Troper and you.